jolienmachielse/Master-Thesis/README.md

 File contains prompts to elicit NW predictions for nouns.
 Prediction output: ALL_verb.prediction Also checks for matches between predictions and the highest-PMI male and female nouns.
 Match output: nwverbs.txt Aggregates predictions for all male prompts and all female prompts, averages probability per predicted word and how many times each individual word is predicted.
 Output: female_sorted_verbs.txt male_sorted_verbs.txt

+Word2Vec
+train.py
+Trains word2vec model on corpus subset (finalsubset_commoncorpus.json).

+similarity.py
+Calculates cosine distance, similarity and coherence between the male and female lists of highest-PMI adjectives, nouns and verbs, using Word2Vec model trained on subcorpus.
+Saves results into PMI_similarity_results

+nw.pmi.sim.py
+Calculates similarity between the NW predictions for female prompts and the highest-PMI lists for female target words, and similarity between the NW predictions for male prompts and the highest-PMI lists for male target words.
+Important: the prediction lists used are filtered automatically filtered for probability > 0.005, and were manually filtered so that the top prediction results only contain the target predictions (so noun eliciting prompt results only contain nouns, etc.)
+Prints similarity output.

+nw.gender.sim.py
+Calc